Avon Barber Shop has a heart for people.

 There’s one more sign that is prevalent in the shop, and it sums up the entire atmosphere of ABS: “Experience the difference.”

 When Dave Collins decided to open his own barber shop a little over two years ago, he had a clear vision for what he didn’t want it to be.
 Most of the barber shops he’d worked in had marijuana smoke hanging in the air, along with profanity-riddled music blaring in the background.
+Click here to see the various qualifying conditions for medical marijuana use.

 “I wanted to have a place where mothers could bring their children, where grandfathers could bring their grandsons and where everyone would feel comfortable sitting in the chair,” Collins says.